rust-lang/book/nostarch/chapter16.md

 into a river, it will travel downstream to the end of the waterway.

 A channel has two halves: a transmitter and a receiver.
-The transmitter half is the upstream location where you put rubber ducks into the river, and the receiver half is where the rubber duck ends up downstream.
+The transmitter half is the upstream location where you put the rubber duck into the river, and the receiver half is where the rubber duck ends up downstream.
 One part of your code calls methods on the transmitter with the data you want to send, and another part checks the receiving end for arriving messages.
 A channel is said